Already have an account?

 Food & Recipes

-This ‘Lazy’ Cherry Pineapple Dump Cake Is the Ultimate 5-Minute Dessert
+Cherry Pineapple Dump Cake Is the Ultimate 5-Minute Dessert — Zero Clean-Up Required

 When my sweet tooth acts up, I scour my pantry for ingredients to make the perfect dessert.
 As a home cook, getting creative with what I have on hand comes naturally — but I admit I’ve resorted to ice cream more than a few times.
-While I love a good sundae, I often crave a warm dessert — especially in the fall.
+While I love a good sundae, I often crave a warm dessert to cozy up and enjoy after a long day.
 That’s why I was excited to try a cherry pineapple dump cake recipe that’s supposed to take less than five minutes to prepare.
-Here’s how it went.
+Here’s how it went along with other ideas for mixing and matching the flavors of dump cake.

-A dessert that requires no measuring, mixing bowls, or dirtying up whisks?
-That’s a sure-fire way to win me over.
+A dessert that requires no measuring, mixing bowls or dirtying up whisks?
+That’s a sure-fire way to win anyone over, but one you’ll want to resist mixing the ingredients for best results.

 Ingredients: